Cracked with force and seasoned with bold flavours, Chinese smashed cucumber salad is a quick, fun and refreshing dish to make.

 Alternatively, prepare a bigger portion and serve this salad as a side dish for Western-style meals.
 It also makes a great accompaniment to barbeque food.
 When in China, I always order it when having Xinjiang-style grilled lamb skewers.

-Make your own chilli oil
+Make your own chili oil

 If you haven’t made it, this is a good opportunity to try it.
 Apart from being added to smashed cucumber, it makes so many dishes extra delicious.
 You can use it to: